 Since the time that I first wrote the above paragraph, I have found a jacket.
 It found me, through the power of this want list.
 The jacket that I got is from Kerr's Sport Shop in Beverly Hills.
 Kerr's holds a special spot in my heart, as I visited that shop several times in my youth and I found it to be a magical gateway to adventure.
 I am still looking for an earlier jacket than mine, from LL Bean or A&F, but my enthusiasm has slowed a bit and prices are down.
 It appears there was a bubble.
 A recent Abercrombie & Fitch, early, great colors, good size sold on eBay for $380.

 If you would like to read more about these jackets and may personal quest, check this.

 Catalina or Catalina-style tile top tables - Especially with wrought iron bases but also like the wood base tables.
 Though the scenic tables are more valuable, I prefer the non-scenic tiles.

-Vintage Camping, Outdoor, Military - Have always sought and bought this sort of thing, but never considered putting it on the want list.
-Abercrombie, Kerr's Sport Shop, L.L.
+Vintage Camping, Outdoor, Military, Safari, Cast Iron - Abercrombie, Kerr's Sport Shop, L.L.
 Bean.
-Primary interest would be pre-1970.
-I have a dozen Coleman lanterns, multiple stoves, etc. so I am really looking for the really old, really charming, still functional cool stuff.
+Primary interest would be pre-1960.
+I have a 20 Coleman lanterns, multiple stoves, etc. so I am really looking for the really old, really charming, still functional cool stuff.
 Also, store displays, signs and interesting advertising items related to same.